 The garden is only open for the annual PowerCo Taranaki Garden Spectacular and then by appointment during Summer.
 Contact Details and Location 65F Govett Ave, Frankleigh Park, New Plymouth, Email: email@example.com.

 Cemeteries are fascinating for the sheer historic nature of the plantings from the deceased’s favourite rose to cherry blossoms and crab apple trees reflecting the age of the cemetery.
 There is an army of volunteers loving tending the planting.
 A place of quiet and serenity that should be on every gardener’s bucket list.
+Check out for ideas what to do that is odd or unusual.

 King Edward Park is rated by the New Zealand Gardens Trust as a nationally significant garden.
 The park showcases the formal design style of 1902 when it was established.
 A favourite is the magnificent closely sculpted hedges framing the azalea and rhododendron collections.
 Naturally a garden of this vintage has a rose bed, now with both heritage and modern varieties.
 The mature trees and century old model boating pond reflect a different time and style.
 There is a bronze statue of Wendy, Peter Pan’s friend in the gardens.
 The garden is a favourite for picnics and simply relaxing in the stately public park.
+Hawera is fascinating with plenty of things to do and see.

 Puketarata Garden is a garden within the historic rampants of Puketarata Pa site.
 There are earthen fortifications to walk along and ridge lines where gardens once lay.
 The country garden of Jenny & Ken Homer is wrapped around its heritage with an organic feel to the plantings which are interspersed with native bushes.
 The Puketarata Pā and kainga Keteonatea, were both significant to the area.
 The gully has a QEII covenant, with natives, exotics and walking tracks.
 Open 9am – 5.00 pm 7 days a week but we recommend you phone to make an appointment.
 Open 9am – 5.30 pm during the Taranaki Garden Festival in the first week of November.
 For further information check out Puketarata Gardens Hawera South Taranaki Native Excotic Plants.